 Many cinemas now offer dementia-friendly screenings of popular films – skipping adverts and trailers before the screening and keeping lights up during the film itself.

-If you and your loved one enjoy going to the cinema on a regular basis, you might want to look into buying a CEA Card, which gets you a free ticket when you accompany the person you care for.
+If you and the person you support enjoy going to the cinema on a regular basis, you might want to look into buying a CEA Card, which gets you a free ticket when you accompany the person you care for.

-An easy and relaxing afternoon together can be something as simple as taking a loved one with dementia out for a drive around areas they perhaps remember from childhood, or that they once worked in.
+An easy and relaxing afternoon together can be something as simple as taking someone living with dementia out for a drive around areas they perhaps remember from childhood, or that they once worked in.
 This can often stimulate memories and give you both a chance to share and talk about past times.
 A short drive can also be a calming activity if someone is agitated.

 Specialist dementia swimming sessions are offered through a Swim England initiative at many leisure centres.
-If you don’t want to swim yourself, these sessions have volunteers that will go into the water with your loved one to assist them.
+If you don’t want to swim yourself, these sessions have volunteers that will go into the water to assist them.

 MindforYou offers supported holidays for people living with dementia and carers, as does Revitalise.
 But for longer breaks, look at the work being done by organisations such as Dementia Adventure – a charity offering everything from canal boating to fell walking.

-If you’d personally like to build your confidence up around taking your loved one with dementia out, an organised group could be a good way to start.
+If you’d personally like to build your confidence up around taking an older person out and about, an organised group could be a good way to start.
 The Alzheimer’s Society and a number of other dementia organisations run special groups designed for family members who know someone with dementia.

 And if you just need a few extra ideas, the Care and Connect app can help you to find places that are dementia friendly.
 You’ll find heaps of reviews to advise on the ins and outs of a variety of different activities.